senresearch/Helium.jl/README.md

 # Helium.jl

-A Julia matrix serialization format with the following goals

-* Fast save and load times
-* Light storage on disk

-It is still a common practice, in some fields, to generate very large tabular data sets (matrix-like) in CSV file format.
-Due to the inherent CSV files structure, it usually takes a very long time to load them, mainly due to the parsing process.
-Helium format offers an alternative to read and write those kinds of data set with a much faster IO processing.
+`Helium.jl` package proposes a tabular data serialization format with the following goals: light (i.e., on storage disk), fast (i.e., saving and loading times), and flexible(i.e., accommodating simplicity in metadata).
+Helium format is designed for numerical matrix-like data with metadata such as row names, column names, and extra columns of a different type.

+In some research fields, such as in omics data analysis, it remains common to read and write very large tabular data sets in CSV file format (> 10Gb) that embed matrix-like data.
+CSV format indeed offers numerous advantages.
+CSV files are easy to create.
+CSV format is human-readable.
+One can use almost any text editor to read it.
+It is easy to parse with most of the platforms.
+The inherent simplicity of the CSV format makes it a popular choice for a vast number of datasets.
+However, even if manipulating CSV files is straightforward, the CSV format may come at a price for large files.
+The CSV format is not memory efficient.
+Moreover, as the file size grows, load times can become impractical.
+The CSV format's nature makes it an excellent option for small datasets (~ < 2 Gb), but it is very inefficient for managing larger datasets (> 10Gb).

+What makes Helium format light and fast reading/writing is that it is binary based.
+The Helium format is compatible with any OS and any endianness.

+The `Helium.jl` package permits reading and writing helium format and offers functions to convert Helium to CSV and vice versa.
+Conversion preserves all metadata, including row names, column names, and extra columns.

 ## Installation